m-one-w/M1WEngine/README.md

 * The commit body should have complete sentences and fully correct punctuation.
 * Ensure all code is consistent in style and format.
 * Do not mix in formatting commits into functional commits unless the formatting is done to code that has had its function changed.
-* The scope of commits within a single PR should not overlap.
+* The scope of commits within a single pull request should not overlap.
   * Code is not added and than deleted accross commits in a single PR.
-  * Code is not modified multiple times in a single PR on multiple commits.
+  * Code is not modified multiple times in a single pull request on multiple commits.
 * Do not include merge commits.
 * Try your best to not introduce bugs into the main branch.
 * Review your code first before requesting a reviewer.